Vietnam Visa For Tourists: Complete Guide

 Vietnam eVisa

-Application is typically processed within 03 working days(**) after the e-Visa fee has been paid with sufficient and valid information.
+Application is typically processed within 03 working days(**) after the e-visa fee has been paid with sufficient and valid information.

 (**) The working days exclude the weekend and national public holidays.